kailasa-ngpt/token_count/README.md

 2. **File not found**: Check that paths in your paths file are correct
 3. **Permission denied**: Ensure read access to directories and files
 4. **Memory issues**: For very large Excel files, consider converting to CSV first
+5. **HuggingFace model not found**: Verify the model name exists on HuggingFace Hub
+6. **Network connection**: First-time HuggingFace model downloads require internet access
+7. **Token sequence warnings**: HuggingFace models may warn about long sequences; this doesn't affect counting
+8. **Missing --hf-model**: Remember to specify `--hf-model` when using `--tokenizer huggingface`

 ### Debug Mode

 For troubleshooting, you can modify the script to add verbose logging by uncommenting debug lines or adding print statements.

+### HuggingFace Specific Notes

+- Models are cached in `~/.cache/huggingface/` after first download
+- The warning "None of PyTorch, TensorFlow >= 2.0, or Flax have been found" is normal for tokenization-only usage
+- Some models may have sequence length limits that trigger warnings but don't affect token counting